hstern2/amsr/README.md

 ### Rings
-Rings with fewer than ten members are denoted by a digit between `3` and `9` indicating the size of the ring.
+Rings are denoted by a single digit
+(or two or more digits enclosed in square brackets) giving the size of the ring.
 A new bond is formed between atoms *i* and *j* where *i* and *j* are the most recently-added atoms which can still make bonds and when bonded will form a ring of that size.